aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 1. Document that combinators work with already-started operations
 2. Recommend map/parallel for controlled concurrency and durability
-3. Implement combinators using CONTEXT operations for tracking
+3. Implement combinators using a STEP operation to track and resolve results
 4. Support proper error propagation and result collection

+**Note:** Promise combinators MUST be implemented within a STEP operation to ensure durability.
+The STEP provides the checkpoint mechanism for tracking which promises have resolved.

 ## 8. Error Handling

 ### 8.1 Error Classification

-The SDK MUST distinguish between:
+Lambda classifies errors into two categories:

 1. **Runtime Errors**: Errors in the execution environment
    - Prefixed with `Runtime.`, `Sandbox.`, or `Extension.`
    - Automatically retried by Lambda (up to 3 immediate retries)
    - Exception: `Sandbox.Timedout` is treated as handler error
+   - These occur outside the handler context and the SDK is not directly involved

-2. **Handler Errors**: Errors thrown by user code
+2. **Handler Errors**: Errors thrown by or returned from the handler
    - All other error types
    - Retried with exponential backoff over several hours
-   - Expected to be caught and handled by SDK
+   - The SDK controls whether errors are thrown (retryable) or returned as FAILED status (terminal)

 ### 8.2 Error Recovery

-#### 8.2.1 Retryable Errors
+#### 8.2.1 Retryable vs Terminal Errors

+The SDK controls error handling through its return behavior:

+**Retryable Errors (throw from handler):**

+- When the SDK throws an error from the handler, Lambda will retry the invocation
-The SDK SHOULD treat errors as retryable by default and:
+- The SDK SHOULD throw errors when:

-1. Allow the function to be re-invoked by Lambda
-2. Rely on replay to skip completed operations
-3. Continue from the point of failure

-#### 8.2.2 Terminal Errors
+  - The error is transient and may resolve on retry
+  - The SDK wants Lambda to re-invoke the function

+**Terminal Errors (return FAILED status):**

+- When the SDK returns `FAILED` status, the execution terminates permanently
-The SDK MUST return `FAILED` status for terminal errors:
+- The SDK MUST return `FAILED` status when:

-1. User explicitly requests failure
+  - User explicitly requests failure
-2. Retry budget is exhausted
+  - Retry budget is exhausted (step retries exhausted)
-3. Operation reaches terminal failed state
+  - Operation reaches terminal failed state
-4. Unrecoverable validation or serialization errors
+  - Unrecoverable validation or serialization errors
+  - Non-retryable API errors (size limit exceeded, etc.)

 ### 8.3 Error Propagation